-3DCP™ – Reinventing How Homes Are Built
+Reinventing How Homes are Built

-Using a large computer-controlled system, structural walls are printed layer by layer from a digital design using a proprietary concrete mix.
-This advanced process allows homes to be built with remarkable speed and precision while creating strong, durable concrete structures.
+Using a large computer-controlled robot, structural walls are printed layer by layer from a digital design using a proprietary concrete mix from Sika.
+This advanced process allows homes to be built with precision while creating strong, durable concrete structures.
+After the concrete cures, typically 7 to 28 days, roof construction begins and the remainder of the home is completed using conventional building methods, incorporating fire-resistant components such as steel roof trusses and fire-rated roofing shingles.
+The result is a virtually indestructible structure that combines the strength of concrete with the efficiency of next-generation construction technology.

-Key Benefits of 3DCP™
+Key Benefits of 3DCP

 -